Italy's fascist past reverberates in Rome | The China Post

 “There are plenty of nostalgics in the neighborhood.
 Not only the elderly, but also men in their forties.
 They react in this way because Italian politics has made the country unrecognizable,” Moreschini says, explaining that he diversified the newsstand offerings, including fascist mementos because of decreasing revenues.

-Even if it is impossible to say whether fascists could make a come back, it is clear that the current political fragilities coupled with regional emergencies and Italy’s sluggish economy are increasing the visibility of far-right ideas.
+Even if it is impossible to say whether fascists could make a comeback, it is clear that the current political fragility, coupled with regional emergencies and Italy’s sluggish economy, is increasing the visibility of far-right ideas.

 “In the end, fascists never really disappeared,” says Pietro Di Placidi, as he cleans up Sgobbone restaurant after the lunchtime customers have left.